Poland (European Parliament constituency)

+List of constituencies

 2004

 The 2004 European election was the sixth election to the European Parliament.
 However, as Poland had only joined the European Union earlier that month, it was the first election European election held in that state.
 The election took place on 13 June.

 The elections resulted in a heavy defeat for the governing Alliance of the Democratic Left and Labor Union parties, although the very low turnout makes a direct comparison with national election results difficult.
 As expected the most successful party was the Civic Platform.
 Second place was taken by the strongly anti-EU League of Polish Families.

 The radical populist Self-Defense of the Polish Republic, which some opinion polls had predicted would come second, came fourth after the Law and Justice party.
 The election results were a success for Social Democracy of Poland, which managed to cross the required 5% threshold, and the Freedom Union, which got over twice the expected percentage of votes.